Frequently Asked Questions (FAQ)

 How am I billed for API usage?

-Billing is handled through RapidAPI:
+Billing is handled in the dashboard:

 - Monthly subscription - Billed monthly based on your plan